cloudevents/spec/roadmap.md

 1. Review spec for practical-use issues:
     1. Consider context size limits
     1. Consider restricting character sets of `String` properties or key names
-    1. Consider defining uniqueness constraints of `eventId`
+    1. Consider defining uniqueness constraints of event `id`
     1. Consider which fields will be immutable (prevents annotation or redaction)
     1. Consider validating transport bindings with load tests